 Everyone has old accounts from forums, online shopping sites, and the like that they've forgotten about or abandoned.
 This is a dangerous move, as if someone manages to hack into one of these accounts, they could easily use it to hack into more important accounts such as your Gmail or Facebook.
 As such, I recommend that you make use of that Google search history that you downloaded (I told you it could come in handy!) to check for sites you have old accounts on.
-Afterwards, you can backtrack and delete them.
+Afterward, you can backtrack and delete them.

 Sign up for a VPN service